Events, birthdays and anniversaries for 27 June

 1937: Duke of Windsor married Mrs Wallis Warfield Simpson in France.

-1941: The BBC adopted the opening four notes of Beethoven’s 5th Symphony as a Morse message of victory to give hope to Nazi-occupied Europe.
+1941: The BBC adopted the opening four notes of Beethoven’s 5th Symphony as a Morse message of victory (three dots and a dash) to give hope to Nazi-occupied Europe.

 1945: Charter establishing United Nations was signed in San Francisco by 50 nations.

 1954: The world’s first atomic power station, at Obninsk near Moscow, went into production.

 1967: Britain’s first cash dispenser was opened by Barclay’s Bank in Enfield.

 1971: The first national Scrabble competition was held in London and won by a teacher, Stephen Haskell.
 The game was invented by Alfred Butt in 1932, and was called Lexico.
 He changed the name in 1940 to Criss Cross Words, but finally marketed it in 1946 as Scrabble.

 1970: Alexander Dubcek was expelled from Czechoslovak Communist Party.